Double Auctions in Markets for Multiple Kinds of Goods: Model

-We consider a market in which some agents, the ``sellers'', are endowed with one or more items, and other agents, the ``buyers'', are endowed with money.
-Each agent $i$ has a valuation-function $v_i$ on bundles of items.
-Given a price-vector (a price for each item-type), the agents aim to maximize their \emph{gain}.
-For a buyer $i$, this means buying a bundle $X_i$ that maximizes the difference $Gain_i(X_i) := v_i(X_i) - p(X_i)$, where $p(X_i)$ is the sum of the prices of the items in $X_i$.
-For a seller $j$, this means selling a bundle $Y_j$ that maximizes the difference $Gain_i(Y_i) := (p(Y_i)+v_i(E_i\setminus Y_i)) - v_i(E_i)$, where $E_i$ is the seller's initial endowment.

-We assume that there are $g$ item-types.
-Each seller is endowed with at most $m$ units of a \emph{single} type and has \emph{diminishing marginal returns} (DMR).
-Formally, if $v_i(j)$ is the valuation of agent $i$ for having $j$ units, then DMR means that $v_i(j+2)-v_i(j+1) \leq v_i(j+1)-v_i(j)$, for $j\in\{0,\dots,m-2\}$.

-Each buyer wants at most a single unit of each item-type.
-The buyers have \emph{gross-substitute} (GS) valuations \citep{Kelso1982Job}.
-This means that the following is true for every two price-vectors $p,q$ and every item x (where $\Delta_x:=q_x-p_x$): If $\forall y: \Delta_y\geq 0$ and $\Delta_x = 0$ and the buyer wants to buy x in prices $p$, then the buyer wants to buy x in prices $q$ (if all items become weakly more expensive while item x retains its price, then the agent does not cease wanting item x).
+\paragraph{Traders and Valuations.} We consider a market in which some traders, the ``sellers'', are endowed with discrete goods, and other traders, the ``buyers'', are endowed with unlimited money.
+There are $G$ different kinds of goods and each trader can hold at most $M$ units of each good, for some constants $G$ and $M$.
+A \emph{bundle} is a vector $X \range{0}{M}^G$.
+The empty bundle is denoted by ${\emptyset} = (0,\ldots,0)$.
+A \emph{price-vector} is a vector $\price = (p_1,\ldots,p_G)$.
+The price of a bundle $X$ is $\price \cdot X$.